Q: Should I install the program on a server or on a workstation?

 Q: How to backup/restore the Storage or move the program to another computer?

 A: The Storage is located in a separate folder (file system directory).
 It can be located by right-clicking the storage root group and selecting Show in Explorer.
 Then go up one level and copy/archive the whole storage folder.

-Program settings can be backed up by copying/archiving a folder entitled Total Network Inventory 3 in your account's Application Data folder (referred to by %APPDATA% environment variable), if you chose Install for me during the program installation.
-If you chose Install for all, the settings are stored in "С:\Documents and Settings\All Users\Application Data\Total Network Inventory 3" (Windows 2000/XP/2003) or "C:\ProgramData\Total Network Inventory 3" (Windows Vista/7/8/10/2008/2012).
+Program settings can be backed up by copying/archiving a folder entitled Total Network Inventory in your account's Application Data folder (can be expanded using the %APPDATA% environment variable) if you chose Install for me during the program installation.
+If you chose Install for all, the settings are stored in "C:\Documents and Settings\All Users\Application Data\Total Network Inventory" (Windows 2000/XP/2003) or "C:\ProgramData\Total Network Inventory" (Windows Vista/7/8/10/2008/2012).
 You can also find this folder by clicking Open tasks folder in the Scanner tab or Open templates folder in the Table reports tab and then going up one level.

 Backup of the Storage to a .zip archive and its subsequent restoration can also be performed from the program's Storage menu.

 Access is denied